 What should I know about storage and disposal of this medication?

 Keep this medicine in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away unused furosemide solution after 90 days.
-Throw away any medicine that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medicine.
+Dispose of unused furosemide solution after 90 days.

 In case of emergency/overdose